Youth Arts Festival

 You and your family can enjoy:

-Come watch demonstrations of glassblowing, blacksmithing, pottery, woodcarving, printing and raku kiln firing.
+Come watch demonstrations of glassblowing, blacksmithing, pottery, printing, torchworking and raku kiln firing.
 We'll have live entertainment, good food and fun!

 The metal forges and the glass furnaces used by the artists use renewable landfill gas from a near-by closed landfill to power them.
 All the artists at the festival will enjoy helping children to create their own works of art.